The London Gazetteer

 The nearest station, tramstop or riverboat pier is usually given only when it has (or used to have) the same name as the place in question.
 Underground lines and mainline service providers are shown for each station, together with its fare zone(s).

 Suggestions for further reading are given wherever possible and these range from slim pamphlets to multi-volume works.
 Preference is given to works still in print, when a direct link to Amazon is usually provided.
-Further reading suggestions should not be assumed to be the source of information on Hidden London, and certainly not the source of any errors in that information!
-(One grumpy local historian, who shall remain nameless, emailed to complain that Hidden London had sullied his name by making a questionable statement in an article while suggesting his book as ‘further reading’.
+Further reading suggestions should not be assumed to be the source of information featured on Hidden London, and certainly not the source of any errors in that information.
+(One grumpy local historian, who shall remain nameless, emailed to complain that Hidden London had sullied his name by making a questionable statement in an article while listing his book as ‘further reading’.
 His book is no longer mentioned here.)

 Links are provided to selected relevant websites, especially if they are run as community resources rather than primarily as advertising vehicles.
 In the absence of a worthwhile community website, links are sometimes included to sites with information on aspects of local history or a district’s key attraction.
+If you run a local website that’s not mentioned on the relevant page of the Gazetteer section, please make contact to request its inclusion.